A Remark on a Trace Paley--Wiener Theorem: Introduction

 In \cite{bdk}, Bernstein, Deligne, and Kazhdan proved a trace Paley--Wiener theorem for category $Rep(G)$.
-We consider a full subcategory $Rep_t(G)$ of $Rep(G)$ consisisting of representations having all irreducible subquotients tempered.
+We consider a full subcategory $Rep_t(G)$ of $Rep(G)$ consisting of representations having all irreducible subquotients tempered.
 Let $R_t(G)$ be the corresponding Grothendieck group.
-We write $R^i_t(G)$ for the subgroup generated by $i_{GM}(\sigma)$, where $M$ ranges over standard Levi subgroups of $G$ (including $G$), and $\sigma$ ranges over a set of square--integrable irreducible representations of $M$.
-We warn the reader that this notion is not an analogue of the notion of structly induced modules from (\cite{bdk}, 3.1). .2in We prove the following version of a trace Paley--Wiener theorem:
+We write $R^i_t(G)$ for the subgroup of $R_t(G)$ generated by $i_{GM}(\sigma)$, where $M$ ranges over all standard Levi subgroups of $G$ (including $G$), and $\sigma$ ranges over a set of square--integrable modulo center irreducible representations of $M$.
+We warn the reader that this notion is not an analogue of the notion of strictly induced modules from (\cite{bdk}, 3.1).
+An analogue would be the subgroup of $R_t(G)$ generated by $i_{GM}(\tau)$, where where $M$ ranges over all {\bf proper} standard Levi subgroups of $G$, and $\tau$ ranges over irreducible tempered representations of $M$.
+But this is not useful for us in the present paper.

+.2in The main result of the present paper is the following version of a trace Paley--Wiener theorem: